 About the National Mentoring Programme

-A minimum of 35 mentoring relationships are on offer every year as part of the National Mentoring Programme.
-Applications are open annually throughout the month of February.
+A minimum of 35 mentoring relationships are on offer every year as part of the Irish Writers Centre National Mentoring Programme.
+Applications open via Submittable on Saturday 1 February 2025 and close on Sunday 2 March at 5pm.
+See below for full details and how to apply.

 • Fiction